europace/kex-vorgang-import-api/README.md

 ## Content-Type

-Die Schnittstelle akzeptiert Daten mit Content-Type "**application/json**".
+This API accepts data with the Content-Type "**application/json**".

-Entsprechend muss im Request der Content-Type Header gesetzt werden.
-Zusätzlich das Encoding, wenn es nicht UTF-8 ist.
+Therefore the Content-Type Header must be set appropriately in the request.
+In addition the encoding needs to be specified if it is not UTF-8.

 | Request Header Name | Header Value           |
 |---------------------|------------------------|
 | Content-Type        | application/json       |

-## Beispiel
+## Example

 ### POST Request